Getting Started

 Winter

 The forest lies dormant.
 It’s often grey and bleak, but once the snow arrives, the fairy tale begins.
-Plants and most birds all but disappear, leaving only leafless trunks, owls and woodpeckers.
+Plants and most birds disappear, leaving only leafless trunks, owls and woodpeckers.

 By contrast, winter is the best season for seeing land mammals.
 As the undergrowth dies off and the canopy opens up, the forest floor brightens — making for optimal photography conditions on the rare sunny days.
-A bonus: insects disappear too, so no ticks or mosquitoes to hassle you.
+A bonus: insects disappear, so no ticks or mosquitoes to hassle you.

 The bison change their behaviour noticeably.
 More than in other seasons, they emerge from the forest to forage on the meadows surrounding the villages.
-Most herds also gather at feeding spots dispersed throughout the forest.
-Both the meadows and feeding spots are reliable places to see bison in winter.
+Most also gather into enormous herds at feeding spots dispersed throughout the forest.
+Both the meadows and feeding spots are reliable places to spot bison in winter — but be careful, as entering the feeding stations is forbidden.

-The bison feeding stations are off-limits to tourists — with one exception: the station at Kosy Most, in the north of the national park, has a public viewing area.
-Worth a visit in winter for a near-guaranteed bison sighting.
+🦬 Kosy Most — The only bison feeding station open to the public is at Kosy Most, in the north of the national park.
+Worth a visit in winter for a near-guaranteed sighting.

 Spring